 You also have the added benefit of being close to the Disney Skyliner, which can get you to other Epcot area resorts and to Hollywood Studios.

 #4 Caribbean Beach Resort

 The Caribbean Beach Resort is the only resort on this list that isn’t a Deluxe or 4-star property.
 It’s a standalone Moderate Disney resort that is separated from the previously listed resorts, but it still considered part of the Epcot Resort Area.
-Its rating does take a hit due to the heavy construction it’s been undergoing (which will continue for quite some time).

 Good choice for guests who want the Disney Resort experience for a more reasonable price

 Being in the Moderate Resort category means that the Caribbean Beach Resort will obviously be quite a bit cheaper than a Deluxe.
 That said, Moderate resorts can still be very nice.